GenesisLabs-com/colorprojectdocs/docs/Configrations.md

 cd faucet-backend
 ```

-set the configration in .env.local
+set the configration in .env
 set FAUCET_KEY with with address of validator

+set FAUCET_KEY with with address of validator
+set FAUCET_PASS with pass of validator
+set FAUCET_CHAIN with faucet chain
+set FAUCET_HOME with path to validator cli

+a sample configration  is given in the .env file

 to run the faucet
 ```